 Oftentimes builders have container home plans and designs on hand, and the shipping container home builders can often help with the processes of permits and approvals.
 Permits and approvals vary from location to location and even with traditional construction, this part of the home building process is frustrating.
 Add in the shipping container aspect and you’re bound to be greeted with an extra layer or two of red tape.
 Experienced storage container home builders will be able to run interference for you with your local bureaucracy and help smooth the process.

 While storage container houses run the gamut from Spartan and small to glamorous and architecturally significant, in terms of comparing the cost to standard building practices, shipping container homes cost less.
 The Bob Vila website says you can expect to pay about half the price per square foot than a conventional home would cost.
-Considering that shipping container houses cost much less than traditional construction as well as offer so many benefits, it’s no wonder the trend has been on the rise.
+Shipping container housing can run more expensive than traditional construction, however, depending on the experience of the people building the house and the level of design and decoration that goes into home.
+Considering that in some cases shipping container houses cost much less than traditional construction as well as offer so many benefits, it’s no wonder the trend has been on the rise.

 Don’t forget the cost of installing electricity, plumbing and other creature comforts, which could range from $50 to $150 per hour plus materials.
-You also need to keep in mind the cost of the land and any necessary permits to ensure your home is approved and built following local regulations.
+You also need to keep in mind the cost of the land and any necessary permits to ensure your shipping container housing project is approved and built following local regulations.